- Plesk for Linux

 - Plesk for Windows

-Let's Encrypt certificate cannot be installed with the following error:
+Let's Encrypt certificate cannot be installed with one of the following errors:

 Detail: DNS problem: SERVFAIL looking up A for example.com